Project News

 According to Kenya Power, several large customers—accounting for 68% of its sales revenues—have transitioned to solar, dealing a blow to its falling incomes.

-Interestingly, the utility firm has also joined the solar movement.
-The company recently announced plans to engage private firms to install solar panels for interested customers.
+Interestingly, even the utility firm has joined the solar movement.
+The company recently announced plans to engage private companies to install solar for willing customers.

-This initiative will operate under a design-build-finance-and-operate model, underscoring its effort to adapting to changing energy dynamics.
+The project will be under a design-build-finance-and-operate model, pointedly showing its attempts to adapt to new energy dynamics.